toolleeo/cli-apps/README.md

 * [ATAC](https://github.com/Julien-cpsn/ATAC) - Arguably a Terminal API Client.
 It is based on well-known clients such as Postman, Insomnia, or even Bruno, but inside your terminal without any specific graphical environment needed; free, account-less, and offline for now and forever.
 * [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool.
 * [bluetuith](https://github.com/darkhz/bluetuith) - A TUI-based Bluetooth connection manager, which can interact with Bluetooth adapters and devices.
 It aims to be a replacement to most Bluetooth managers, like blueman.
-* [bmon](https://github.com/tgraf/bmon) - bmon is a monitoring and debugging tool to capture networking related statistics and prepare them visually in a human friendly way.
+* [bmon](https://github.com/tgraf/bmon) - A monitoring and debugging tool to capture networking related statistics and prepare them visually in a human friendly way.
 * [bore](https://github.com/ekzhang/bore) - A simple CLI tool for making tunnels to localhost.
 * [chiko](https://github.com/felangga/chiko) - The ultimate beauty gRPC Client on your Terminal: a simple tool to interact with gRPC services using a beautiful terminal interface.
 * [darkhttpd](https://unix4lyfe.org/darkhttpd/) - Darkhttpd is a simple, fast HTTP 1.1 web server for static content.
 It does not support PHP or CGI etc but is designed to serve static content, which it does very well.